Leina33/Instagram/README.md

 Fork this repository or clone it to your local machine on ubuntu use the following commands

-git clone this repo h
+git clone this repo https://github.com/Leina33/Instagram.git

 ## USER STORY